 From here, you can view our picture gallery, view our map location, learn more about us, or browse rates.
 Alternatively, get in touch using the contact details to right.
 We hope to hear from you soon!

-The historic town center benefits from a good selection of independent and high street shops, beauty salons, over 30 pubs serving real ales and a good range of restaurants.
+The historic town centre benefits from a good selection of independent and high street shops, beauty salons, over 30 pubs serving real ales and a good range of restaurants.
 It is also home to 11 churches, giving it one of the most beautiful and unique skylines in the country.
-Despite a modest population of just 18,000 residents, there’s no shortage of sights and activities to do.
+Despite a modest population of just 18,000 residents, there’s no shortage of sights and activities.

 Perhaps Stamford is most famous for Burghley House & Deer Park, which dates back to the 16th century and is regarded by many as England’s finest Elizabethan House.
 It also plays host to Burghley Horse Trials, Burghley Film Festival and the Battle Proms Concert, as well as featuring a sculpture garden and picturesque Orangery.
 Many visitors however choose to make the most of the vast parkland with picnics.

 For those looking for an active holiday, nearby Rutland Water and Tallington Lakes both offer a range of water sports, from jet skiing to banana boating.
-Just ask the friendly hosts at Borderville guest house for help arranging an action packed break.
 Outdoor sports such as fishing and shooting are also popular and can be easily organised.
 There are also plenty of walking and cycling routes through the surrounding Lincolnshire countryside, with a selection of traditional pubs to refuel in en route!

 Architecturally, Stamford is as stunning as it is diverse, with a mixture of primarily Victorian and Georgian buildings interspersed with fragments of Norman and Medieval.
 The cobbled streets and winding alleyways further add to the charm of this unique town.
 The George of Stamford, dating back nearly 1000 years, is one of the greatest surviving coaching inns and once frequented by the Knights Templar as well as standing witness to the War of the Roses.
 Other notable buildings include the ruins of the 12th century Priory of St. Leonard, All Saints Brewery and Brownes Hospital.